Iran tightens grip on internet freedom | DW | 15.02.2022

 Maryam, a 35-year-old journalist in Tehran, told DW that constantly having limited access to the internet has had "psychological effects on everyone."

-"The pent-up angerwhich exists inside all of us in this country is the result of the restrictions we have to live with in different spheres of our lives," she said.
+"The pent-up anger that exists inside all of us in this country is the result of the restrictions we have to live with in different spheres of our lives," she said.

 Two years ago, however, public discontent and anger hit the streets.
 In November 2019, after an abrupt 200% rise in fuel costs, protests began in various Iranian cities, which led to demands for the overthrow of the entire regime of the Islamic Republic.
 In response, the regime cut off access to the internet for a week.